princeparadoxes/RecyclerBindableAdapter/Readme.md

 # RecyclerBindableAdapter

 Abstract adapter for convenient work with RecyclerView.
+It has several headers and footers.

 ## Overview